Senusret III: Pyramid

-Senusret's pyramid is 105 meters square and 78 meters high.
+The base of Senusret's pyramid is 105 meters and is 78 meters high.
 The total volume was approximately 288,000 cubic meters.
 The pyramid was built of a core of mud bricks.
 They were not made a consistent size implying that standardized moulds were not used.
 The burial chamber was lined with granite.
 Above the vaulted burial chamber was a second relieving chamber that was roofed with five pairs of limestone beams each weighing 30 tons.
 Above this was a third mudbrick vault.